AntonGole/AvanzaPy/README.md

 3. **Configuration**:
     - Ensure the `SESSION_FILE` and `STOCKS_FILE` paths in `config.py` are correct.
-    - Make sure to get your TOTP Secret as described below.
+    - Obtain your TOTP Secret as described below.

 ## Getting Your TOTP Secret